 I am always looking for new spots to find wild edibles.
-I recently bought a kayak and it has open up a whole new way to forage.
+I recently bought a kayak and it has opened up a whole new way to forage.
 Every year I go foraging for wild blueberries, but this year I used my kayak to explore several lakes and found lots of high brush blueberries.
 Using a kayak allows you to maneuver into some secluded spots where the largest wild blueberries like to grow.

 Identifying Wild Blueberries